 Pam has been working in the financial services industry providing investment, insurance, estate, and business planning advice for over 25 years, serving both individuals and small business owners.
 She believes that educating her clients is the key to helping them make the best decisions for themselves and their families.
-In order to provide the best advice possible, Pam follows stringent continuing education requirements to stay current with industry rules, regulations, and strategies.
+In order to provide sound advice, Pam follows stringent continuing education requirements to stay current with industry rules, regulations, and strategies.

 She has earned the distinguished CERTIFIED FINANCIAL PLANNER (CFP)™, Registered Financial Consultant (RFC) and Life Underwriter Training Council Fellow (LUTCF®) designations.
 She is also a certified Biblical Stewardship instructor.